 Batman - The hero this world neither needs nor deserves.

-End of Volume 1
+End of Book 1

 Thanks for reading the first book in the HTADDB series.
 You can pick up the eBook at Amazon or any outlet that sells epubs (iBooks, Kobo, Smashwords etc.).
 Currently available for free.